Overlanding is broadly accepted as self-reliant, vehicle-dependant travel where the emphasis is more on the journey than the destination.

 As the night grows later and we share a glass of wine or 2, the laughter increases before turning into our respective overland vehicles.

 We part ways soon after – even days later sometimes – having made friends and added a new trip card to the growing pile.
-We bid farewell confident our paths will cross again one day in the future.
+We bid farewell, confident our paths will cross one day again in the future.

 For a humorous insight into what it is to be an overlander, check out Graeme Bell’s article on Expedition Portal.